CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-mage.md

 <figcaption>Mage Home</figcaption>
 </figure>

 This is the homepage or landing page.
-Here's what each section represents:
+Here a some of the important, most used things on the home page:

 <figure align="center">
     <img src="../../../imgs/MageUI/mage_home_more_detail.png" width="85%">